#GoBackModi is top Twitter trend again as PM set to address two rallies in Jharkhand

 Jharkhand Assembly elections: Development, job creation to be BJP's main poll pitch

 #GoBackModi, the hashtag that caught the attention of the social media world in April 2018 has become a 'regular' occurrence to see these days.
-Twitter abuzz with the hashtag #GoBackModi in English, Tamil whenever the prime minister is in Chennai.
+Twitter abuzz with the hashtag #GoBackModi in English, Tamil whenever the Prime Minister is in Chennai.

 "The address of Prime Minister Narendra Modi Ji's in Jharkhand.
 Date 25 November 2019.
 Public meeting - 1, place Daltonganj, time 11:35 am.
 Public meeting 2, Place Gumla, Time 1:20 pm," Jharkhand BJP tweeted.